 Not accounted in either report, however, have been the intense preparations around Hurricane Florence.
 There are evacuations up and down the coast and the size of the storm has some operators being extra cautious.
 In Wilmington, North Carolina, TCBY franchise operator Sam Batt said he closed his locations early to give employees time to get out.

 “Safety, that’s our biggest concern.
 In Wilmington, they had mandatory evacuations so we closed eight of our stores Monday night to allow our employees to get off the coast where it’s going to hit,” said Batt.

-He said he would “wait and see” how things panned out in Charlottesville, North Carolina, where the bulk of his locations are.
+He said he would “wait and see” how things panned out in Charlotte, North Carolina, where the bulk of his locations are.
 Many other restaurateurs on the coast did the same, closing much earlier than operators in other hurricanes.

 There may be a bright spot, even if flooding is as bad as forecasters say.
 According to restaurant analyst Bonnie Riggs, quick service restaurants actually see a bump in sales after a damaging storm as people return home to no power and have to eat out for many of their meals.
 Construction workers rebuilding also contribute to sales bumps, eating out for the majority of their meals after a big storm.

 Whatever happens, we hope everyone stays safe out on the East Coast this week.